-(noun) A government ruled by a hereditary head of state either as a figurehead or absolute leader.
+- (noun) A government ruled by a typically hereditary head of state either as a figurehead or absolute leader.

 - Plural: monarchies

-- The authority of an monarch is typically transferred hereditarily, typically through the eldest son (primogeniture).
+- The authority of a monarch is typically transferred hereditarily, typically through the eldest son (primogeniture).

-- A (noun) monarch rules an absolute monarchy and their authority is described as (adjective) monarchical or (adjective) monarchic or (adjective) monarchistic and they are supported by (noun) monarchists who support (noun) monarchism.
+- A (noun) monarch (adverb) monarchically or (adverb) monarchally rules a monarchy and their authority is described as (adjective) monarchical or (adjective) monarchic or (adjective) monarchistic and they are supported by (noun) monarchists who support (noun) monarchism.

 - Ball, Philip.
 2004.
 Critical Mass: How One Thing Leads to Another.
 New York: Farrar, Straus and Giroux.

 - Cannon, John Ashton, and Ralph Alan Griffiths.
 2000.
 The Oxford Illustrated History of the British Monarchy.
 Rev. ed.
 New York: Oxford University Press.

 - Flannery, Kent, and Joyce Marcus.
 2012.
 The Creation of Inequality: How our Prehistoric Ancestors Set the Stage for Monarchy, Slavery, and Empire.
 Cambridge, MA: Harvard University Press.